Tanzania: Industry, energy and construction

 According to PFC Energy, 25 to 30 trillion cubic feet of recoverable natural gas resources have been discovered in Tanzania since 2010, bringing the total reserves to over 43 trillion cubic feet by the end of 2013.
-The value of natural gas actually produced in 2013 was US$52.2 million, a 42.7 per cent increase over 2012.
+The value of natural gas actually produced in 2013 was US$52.2 million, a 42.7 percent increase over 2012.

 Commercial production of gas from the Songo Songo Island field in the Indian Ocean commenced in 2004, thirty years after it was discovered there.
 Over 35 billion cubic feet of gas was produced from this field in 2013, with proven, probable, and possible reserves totalling 1.1 trillion cubic feet.
 The gas is transported by pipeline to Dar es Salaam.
 As of 27 August 2014, TANESCO owed the operator of this field, Orca Exploration Group Inc.

 A newer natural gas field in Mnazi Bay in 2013 produced about one-seventh of the amount produced near Songo Songo Island but has proven, probable, and possible reserves of 2.2 trillion cubic feet.
 Virtually all of that gas is being used for electricity generation in Mtwara.

-The Ruvuma and Nyuna regions of Tanzania have been explored mostly by the discovery company that holds a 75 per cent interest, Aminex, and has shown to hold in excess of 3.5 trillion cubic feet of natural gas.
+The Ruvuma and Kiliwani areas of Tanzania have been explored mostly by the discovery company that holds a 75 percent interest, Aminex, and has shown to hold in excess of 3.5 trillion cubic feet of natural gas.
 A pipeline connecting offshore natural gas fields to Tanzania's commercial capital Dar es Salaam was completed at the end of April 2015.